RACSignal Class Reference

 Returns a signal which sends RACTuples of the combined values, forwards any

-or events, and completes when both input signals complete.
+error events, and completes when both input signals complete.

 Declared In